tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ---

+#### Avenger

+When an enemy scores a critical hit against you or one of your nearby allies, until the end of your next turn, you gain a +2 bonus to attacks OR to all defenses.

+**Quirk:** Team-builder.

+---

 #### Bashing

 When you move to engage an enemy while using this shield, you can use the shield to push that enemy away from one of your allies engaged with it.
 That ally can make a disengage check as a free action.

 **Quirk:** Can't pass up an opportunity to sing.

+---

+#### Buckler of Winds

+_Recharge 16+:_ Each enemy engaged with you pops free from you.
+In addition, each other unwilling nearby enemy must roll a save.
+If that enemy fails, it pops free from any creature it’s engaged with.

+**Quirk:** Blowhard.

 ---